-Golding died in the fall of 1993 and at the memorial service held for the deceased author at Salisbury Cathedral, Ted Hugues, the Poet Laureate, read Lok’s passage, “in an unforgettable way” to a grief-struck audience, “the raw, colossal syllables booming and echoing around the cathedral’s freezing columns” .
+Golding died in the fall of 1993 and at the memorial service held for the deceased author at Salisbury Cathedral, Ted Hughes, the famous English poet, read Lok’s passage, “in an unforgettable way” to a grief-stricken audience, “the raw, colossal syllables booming and echoing around the cathedral’s freezing columns.”

-This passage was well chosen, for Golding too, was one of a kind: A complex man, a very talented writer, courageous in his choice of topics and cleverly original in their elaboration.
-His disappearance left an irretrievable emptiness on the British literary scene.
+This passage was well chosen, for Golding too, was one of a kind: a complex man, a very talented writer, courageous in his choice of topics and cleverly original in their elaboration.
+His disappearance left an irretrievable emptiness in the British literary scene.

 The last four words of the novel: “to the unknown God” are the mythical words announcing Christianity, picked up by Saint Paul in his proselytizing crusade.
 "Ye men of Athens, I perceive that in all things ye are too superstitious.
 For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD" (Acts of the Apostles 17.22-23)

-The Oracle can easily be understood as a thinly veiled albeit witty metaphor for the relation between the Artist, his public and the critics, the interpreters who have to explain a work of Art to a larger public.
+The Oracle can easily be understood as a thinly veiled albeit witty metaphor for the relation between the Artist, his public, and the critics - those interpreters who have to explain a work of Art to a larger public.

-Golding was strongly aware of the symbiotic relation between Artists and their Editor - Critics.
-So while he could become literally sick of anxiety about the possible misinterpretation and misrepresentation of his ideas, he was also aware that his reputation, especially after his death was highly dependent on their curatorship.
+Golding was strongly aware of the symbiotic relationship between the Artist and the Editor - Critic.
+So while he could become literally sick with anxiety about the possible misinterpretation and misrepresentation of his ideas, he was also aware that his reputation, especially after his death, was highly dependent on their curatorship.

 But there is more.

 I have always thought writing books was just work, hard work.
-The harder and the more an author would work on his book, the better it would become.
+The more an author would work on his book, the better it would become.
 My heroes are Joyce, Flaubert and Mann.
-Joyce could suffer for days looking for the right word, Flaubert would test all his sentences in “le gueuloir”, declamating them aloud, checking the music, the sound and the rhythm.
-Mann’s very German discipline in the daily choirs of his writer’s job is legendary.
-Never was there (or so I thought), much space left in the conception of a novel for the intervention of the Muse or that lightning bolt of sudden inspiration.
+Joyce could suffer for days looking for the right word; Flaubert would test all his sentences in le gueuloir, declaiming them aloud, checking the music, the sound and the rhythm.
+Mann’s very German discipline in the daily chores of his writer’s job is legendary.
+There was not much space (or so I thought) in the conception of a novel for the intervention of the Muse or that lightning bolt of sudden inspiration.

 As a conclusion, what has the reader to make from this all?

-If critics can be both reliable and unreliable or manipulative, then we the readers are at permanent risk.
-We could miss opportunities of reading worthwhile pieces of fiction or we could miserably waste time on junk.
+If critics can be both reliable and unreliable, then we the readers are at a permanent risk.
+We could miss opportunities of reading worthwhile pieces of fiction, or we could miserably waste our time on junk.
 The commercial forces that are unleashed on us to manipulate our reading choices are huge.
-Advices, tips, recommendations are rammed into our brains, through newspapers, magazines, shop-windows, radio, internet, billboards etc etc.
+Advice, tips, recommendations are rammed into our brains through newspapers, magazines, shop-windows, radio, internet, billboards etc.

-If we do not want to lose ourselves, we need to decide and draw our own reading path – our sendero luminoso, free from all manipulative media.
-We have to find ways to bypass the wall between us and the Artist to find traces of that “divine inspiration” or to hear the Gods speaking to us.
+If we do not want to lose ourselves, we need to decide and draw our own reading path – our sendero luminoso - free from all manipulative media.
+We have to find ways to bypass the wall between us and the Artist, to find traces of that “divine inspiration” or to hear the Gods speaking directly to us.

-This saddles us up with the responsibility for the choice of our readings, for the development of our own soul.
-And so it should be, for does Golding’s last work, not show us that only we, ourselves, can decide what is good for us and decide to which Voice we listen?
+This saddles us with the responsibility for the choice of our reading, for the development of our own soul.
+And so it should be, for Golding’s last work shows us that only we, ourselves, can decide what is good for us and decide to which Voice we should listen.